Learnable real-time inference of molecular composition from diffuse spectroscopy of brain tissue: Method

-\paragraph{Network and optimization details.} The training was performed using the multi-layer perceptron (MLP) neural network for both datasets.
-The MLP architecture with an exponential Linear Unit activation function.
-The network takes as input a one-dimensional vector of spectra difference and outputs four concentration changes for oxyhemoglobin, deoxyhemoglobin, oxidase and reduced cytochrome-c-oxidase $\{ \delta c_{HbO_2}, \delta c_{HHb}, \delta c_{oxCCO}, \delta c_{redCCO}\}$ (we neglected potential contribution to the spectra from water and fat due to their rather flat absorption spectra in the considered range of wavelength between 760 and 900 nm \cite{kaynezhad2019quantification,giannoni2020investigation}).
+The training was performed using a multi-layer perceptron (MLP \cite{rumelhart1986learning}) neural network for both approaches.
+The network takes as input a one-dimensional vector of attenuation difference and outputs molecular concentration changes.

 We trained both networks with early stopping when they reached convergence.

-In order to perform the least-squared optimization on real spectra, we used a publicly available solver for convex quadratic programs \cite{osqp} from the \textit{cvxpy} library \cite{diamond2016cvxpy}.
-The average computing time for solving the linear system derived from the Beer-Lambert law for a single spectrum with 140 wavelengths (i.e., 140 equations in the linear system) is, on average, ca. 6 ms on a machine with eight Intel i7-1165G7 cores and 16GB RAM.
-Since the total concentration of cytochrome-c-oxidase can be considered nearly constant during the experiment \cite{kolyva2014cytochrome}, we incorporate this biological knowledge into the optimization by adding a constrain $|\delta c_{oxCCO} + \delta c_{redCCO}| <= 0.01$.
+To find the optimal network architecture, we used the Ray Tune library \cite{liaw2018tune} to validate different MLP architectures (width, number of hidden layers, and activation functions), learning rates, and batch sizes.
+More details regarding the networks and the training procedure can be found in the appendix.

+Least squares optimization for the Beer-Lambert law, excluding the scattering effect, can be performed via multiplication of the observed attenuation with the pseudoinverse of the absorption coefficients \cite{giannoni2018hyperspectral}.
+In order to perform the nonlinear least-squared optimization for the Beer-Lambert law model including scattering, we used the publicly available solver of the SciPy library \cite{virtanen2020scipy}.
+We used the least-squares minimization obtained predictions as the ground truth to validate all the trained networks.